-2017 Annual Incentive Program Awards
+2019 Annual Incentive Program Awards

-The payment of annual incentive awards under the Annual Incentive Program is conditioned upon the satisfaction of one or more performance objectives established by the Compensation Committee depending upon the applicable eligible employee's specific business unit.
-For individuals who hold corporate-wide positions at the Company, the Annual Incentive Program performance objectives are predominantly based on the weighted average performance of the different business units.
+The payment of annual incentive awards under the Annual Incentive Program is conditioned upon the satisfaction of one or more performance objectives established by the Compensation Committee based on Company performance and the performance of the employee's specific business unit.
+For individuals who hold corporate-wide positions at the Company such as our executive officers, the Annual Incentive Program performance objectives are predominantly based on the weighted average performance of the different business units.